Luis Robert Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 27th-ranked team ERA among all MLB pitching staffs (5.48).
+- The Phillies have a 5.48 team ERA that ranks 27th across all league pitching staffs.

-- The Phillies surrender the 10th-fewest home runs in baseball (17 total, 1.1 per game).
+- Phillies pitchers combine to give up 17 home runs (1.1 per game), the 10th-fewest in baseball.

-- The Phillies are sending Falter (0-2) to make his fourth start of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- Wheeler (0-1 with a 4.02 ERA and 18 strikeouts in 15 2/3 innings pitched) gets the start for the Phillies, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.